 “We need to go.”
 Lucius bent down to kiss his wife.
 “I will see you soon, Cissy.”
 She gave him a small smile as the two Death Eaters left the room, closing the door firmly behind them.

 He drew a thin, silver key from his pocket and placed it in a hole that was on the outside of the door, twisting the lock until the sound of the bolt clicking into place reverberated off of the walls of the corridor.

 “She’s still adjusting.
 We agreed it’s best, this way her curiosity can’t get the best of her and have her trying to listen in.”
 Lucius mumbled.

 Bellatrix didn’t reply, her thoughts too submerged in her own terror.
 Her Master was not a patient man, nor did he have reason to be.
-His orders had been clear, find something useful and begin to persuade.
+His orders had been clear, find something useful for Regelus to use and begin to persuade the few Hogwarts students that he’d set out to recruit.
 She had accomplished nothing.
 Would she endure a round of the Cruciatus Curse?

 Only once had she been ordered to feel that pain, when she had failed to rid this world of her blood traitor sister.
 Her Lord had still been merciful, though.
 Subjecting her to mere moments of the burning, strangling hell brought on from the curse, then telling her she would get her chance one day to destroy Andromeda, to please him.

 Would the curse be used against her tonight?

 Her anxiety had reached its height as they walked into a dimly lit room.
 Five Death Eaters sat erect in plush chairs.
 Tension radiated throughout the table.
 Their masks had already been donned, the Dark Lord required it.
 However, due to Pure Bloods’ need to boast about their status, many were aware of the company they were in.